onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Now this is what a progressive movement looks like!
 *trace with your finger from openness to progress* fortune favors the open and transparent!
+    what currently calls itself a progressive movement is more like a bowel movement - **roleplay a bowel movement** the most important thing to conserve is error-correction which is the basis of learning and progress - error correction is sacred

 old: Progress requires error correction which requires introspection & self-awareness which requires integration which requires trust/accountability which is built upon openness, access and visibility.
 Also alignment & perception... openness => nothing to protect => nothing to litigate